Chocolate Chip Cookie Dough Bites

 I hope this helps!

-emmettbennett asked: I have IBS, which is definitely not as serious as Crohn's (although for awhile they thought it was Crohn's, not relevant but just a tidbit) and I too love to cook and it seems like the "right" foods change every week, in terms of what triggers my symptoms.
+seefloor said: I have IBS, which is definitely not as serious as Crohn's (although for awhile they thought it was Crohn's, not relevant but just a tidbit) and I too love to cook and it seems like the "right" foods change every week, in terms of what triggers my symptoms.
 Temperamental stomachs are the worst!
 This blog is perfect.
 So, so appreciated!

 Thank you so much!
 I understand the tummy troubles and hope that you find some recipes that work well for you :)

-kimrrn asked: Hi.
+kimrrn said: Hi.
 Thank you for liking my post as it has lead me to your awesome page.
 I haven't taken the time to dig in and see if you have any bread recipes yet.
 Do you have any wheat recipes?thank you!

 Hi!
 I do have some bread recipes: Caramelized Onion & Spinach Bread, Irish Soda Bread, Peanut Butter Bread, Zucchini Bread, and Pumpkin Cheesecake Bread.
 I think the next bread I’m going to try out will be more of a standard bread, so you can use it for sandwiches, etc.